wdelfuego/nova-calendar/README.md

 You can navigate through the months using the hotkeys `Alt + arrow right` or `Alt + arrow left` and jump back to the current month using `Alt + H` (or by clicking the month name that's displayed above the calendar).

 # What events are shown on the calendar?
-Nova resource instances the currently logged in user is not authorized to see according to Laravel policies will be excluded from the calendar automatically.
+Events for Nova resources the current user is not authorized to see due to Laravel policies are excluded from the calendar automatically.

-If no Laravel policy is defined for the underlying Eloquent model or if the static `authorizable` method on the Nova resource class returns `false`, all instances of a Nova resource will be shown, unless you hide them manually by implementing the `exclude` method on your CalendarDataProvider.
+All instances of a Nova resource will be shown if no Laravel policy is defined for the underlying Eloquent model or if the static `authorizable` method on the Nova resource class returns `false`, unless you hide them manually by implementing the `exclude` method on your CalendarDataProvider.

 ## Hiding events from the calendar manually
-You can exclude individual events from the calendar even though the user has access to it by implementing the `exclude` method on your CalendarDataProvider.
+You can exclude Nova resources from the calendar by implementing the `exclude` method on your CalendarDataProvider.

 For example, if you want to hide events for resources with an Eloquent model that have an `is_finished` property that is `true`, you could write: